-Bircham Dyson Bell (BDB) is a London-based law firm that provides creative, practical and cost effective solutions.
-It advises the Foundation on charity law, fundraising, corporate governance, property, employment and immigration matters.
+BDB Pitmans was established in 2018 following a merger between legacy firms Bircham Dyson Bell (BDB) and Pitmans Law.
+It advises the Foundation on charity law, grant making, corporate governance, property, employment and immigration matters.

 Dr Celine Cantat is an academic and professional researcher focusing on refugee and forced displacement issues in Europe and the Middle East.
 Recently, Celine’s research has concentrated on solidarity initiatives with refugees in different contexts and on forced migration from Syria.
 Celine has helped the Foundation with project management and research.

 Involved in international aid and humanitarian work for the past thirty years, Claude Isakov acquired her expertise in programme assessment and management mostly in the Africa and Middle East regions in various organisations, from the UN to Save the Children International, Oxfam and other national and local organisations.
 She specialises in local economic development and health, programme design, especially at the community level and with and for youth and women, and in strategic planning.
 She lived in Syria, and has worked in countries hosting large communities of Syrian refugees.
 Claude helped the Foundation with programme planning on education.